Toronto Marathon: COVID-19 pandemic

-Criticism
+2018 distance controversy

-In 2018 the Toronto Marathon was accused of having an incorrect distance.
-Participants using GPS's believed that the marathon course was 43km even though it was supposed to be 42.2km.
+In 2018, the Toronto Marathon was accused of having an incorrect distance.
+Participants using GPS devices believed that the marathon course was 43km even though it was supposed to be 42.2km.
 The organizers claim that this is not true and that "the distance is 100 per cent correct" The course was proven to be measured correctly and km points designated accurate.
 It is known that when using a GPS, the signal can be inaccurate, especially around tall structures like those found in the downtown core, and that it caused an inaccurate reading for some runners using this technology.
 The course is certified by AIMS and Athletics Canada meeting their measurement criteria and is re-surveyed every 5 to 10 years as required by these respective organizations.